zqfan/zqfan.github.com/_posts/2021-05-25-java-maven-nexus-staging-plugin-xstream.md

 keywords:
 ---

+Maven is a build automation tool used primarily for Java projects.
+Sometimes the indirectly dependency package might be conflicted or need to upgrade for security issues, we need to configure it manually by ourself instead of automatically resolved by maven.
+And this will happen in build plugins too.

 ## Conclusion

 use `dependencies` tag in `plugin` section to specify the direct or indirect dependencies for a plugin, like: